Download the PHP package voku/agent-loop without Composer

 workflow status prints read-only session, recall, and review state.

 workflow close is a gated wrapper around session close.
-It requires recall metadata, a blind-spot review report, and a passing agent-loop verify before closing a task as done.
+It requires an approved current work brief, passing validation evidence for its exact revision, recall metadata and explicit outcomes for selected guidance, a blind-spot review report, an explicit session learning decision, and a passing agent-loop verify before closing a task as done.

 Existing agent-loop session close remains unchanged.